SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/email-addresses-and-address-books/email-address-policies/eap-procedures.md

   - You can't delete the email address template that defines the primary SMTP email address in the policy.
 Instead, you can add or modify another template, configure it to define the primary email address, and then delete the original template.

-  - **Apply to** For details about the recipient filters that are available here, see the [Recipient filters in the EAC](eap-procedures.md#EAC_RecipientFilters) section in this topic.
+  - **Apply to**: For details about the recipient filters that are available here, see the [Recipient filters in the EAC](eap-procedures.md#EAC_RecipientFilters) section in this topic.

     **Note**: Even if you configured a custom recipient filter in the Exchange Management Shell, you can still select **Preview recipients the policy applies to** here.